rileymau/Air-Quality-Project/README.md

 ## About the Developer

-Molly enjoys problem solving, learning, training new employees, and working on collaborative teams.
-She loves problem solving and being a software engineer!
-She was a mathematics major in college, enjoyed her early programming experience with R, and wants to use math in practical ways and serve her community.
+Molly is a software engineer at Target.
+She enjoys problem solving, learning, and working on collaborative teams.
+She was a mathematics major in college, enjoyed her early programming experience with R and Mathematica, and wants to use math in practical ways and serve her community.
+This is her private non-work related repo.

 ## Project Description